-$$Y{it} = \alpha + \beta \Delta LTRshare{it} + \varepsilon{it}. \tag{3}$$
+$$Y{it} = \alpha + \beta \Delta \text{LTRshare}{it} + \varepsilon{it}.$$ (3)

 Here, $Y{it}$ is the outcome of interest for Census Tract i in year t.
-For example, it could be the levels of or changes in house prices or rents at the Tract level. $\Delta$ LTRshare ${it}$ is the change in the share of single-family homes in Tract i owned by large LTRs in year t.
+For example, it could be the levels of or changes in house prices or rents at the Tract level. $\Delta$ LTRshareit is the change in the share of single-family homes in Tract i owned by large LTRs in year t.
 The coefficient of interest is $\beta$ , which captures the impact of rising ownership shares by large LTRs on the local housing market.

 Equation 3 suffers from many potential biases.
-First, unobserved location characteristics could be driving both housing market dynamics and attraction of LTRs.
+The first identification concern is simultaneity: unobserved location characteristics could be driving both housing market dynamics and attraction of LTRs.
 For example, large LTRs are attracted to enter places with rising rental demand for single-family homes brought by job entries that pay high wages.
 These job entries also raise the demand for owning homes and increase local house prices.
 In the presence of such a positive housing demand shock, OLS estimates of LTR's impact on house prices will have a positive bias.
-Second, reverse causality could lead locations with higher housing returns to attract LTRs, biasing the point estimate downwards.
+Second, reverse causality could lead locations with higher housing returns/growth in rents to attract LTRs, biasing the point estimate downwards.
 Last but not least, we could underestimate LTRshareit due to measurement error, leading to attenuation bias in $\beta$ .
 Given the endogeneity concerns of naive OLS estimates, we construct an instrument that generates plausibly exogenous variation in the entry of LTRs over time and space.